maystey/uct_nassp_cm2020/CHAPTERS.md

 ### Enhancements

 - Strings
   - Put reference to other notes in the bibliography
   - Include section on special characters
 - Introduction to Functions
   - Mention positional arguments and keyword arguments
 - Comments
   - Needs better examples
 - Operators
   - Make url to sections (is it possible for this to be relative?)

 ## Data Structures

 Removed this from Basics.
 Should I put this after if?

-### Complete

-- Intro
-- Tuples
-- Lists
-- Dictionaries

 ### Incomplete